 ID=IDSS(1-VGS/VGS(off ))2

-- With this above equation, current ID can be fined for any value of VGS if the values of VGS(off) and IDSS are known.
+- With this above equation, the current ID can be fined for any value of VGS if the values of VGS(off) and IDSS are known.

 - Due to the square expression, the parabolic relation is called square law due to that junction field-effect transistor and MOSFET are also called square law devices.